Shortsighted-Sniper/m165_Yan_P/kn05/README.md

 ### Replication

-Replication it duplication of DBs.
-It is relativly easy to do and allows the data to stay available and secure.
+Replication is duplication of DBs.
+It is relatively easy to do and allows the data to stay available and secure.
 Some problems may arrize with a large amount of requests, since that can cause the DB to slow down substentually.

 ![replication](https://github.com/Shortsighted-Sniper/m165_Yan_P/assets/112621366/b1687d66-dacf-407c-addd-7a4239d670a8)